 Block Ack Window size

-If the MLME is incapable of determining a value for the EstimatedThroughputOutbound or EstimatedThroughputInbound parameter for any access category, then the MLME shall return the value of 0 for the value of that parameter for that access category in the MLME-ESTIMATED-THROUGHPUT.confirm primitive.
+If the MLME is incapable of determining a value for the EstimatedThroughputOutbound or EstimatedThroughputInbound parameter for any access category, then the MLME shall return a value of 0 for the value of that parameter for that access category in the MLME-ESTIMATED-THROUGHPUT.confirm primitive.
 If the AverageMSDUSizeOutbound parameter for an access category is equal to -1 in the MLME-ESTIMATED-THROUGHPUT.request, the STA shall include a value of 0 in the EstimatedThroughputOutbound parameter for the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm.
 If the AverageMSDUSizeOutbound parameter for an access category is equal to 0 in the MLME-ESTIMATED-THROUGHPUT.request, the STA may assume any value for the average MSDU size used in calculating the estimated throughput to be included in the corresponding access category in the EstimatedThroughputOutbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm, but should use a value of 1500 octets.
 If the AverageMSDUSizeInbound parameter for an access category is equal to -1 in the MLME-ESTIMATED-THROUGHPUT.request, the STA shall include a value of 0 in the EstimatedThroughputInbound parameter for the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm.
 If the AverageMSDUSizeInbound parameter for an access category is equal to 0 in the MLME-ESTIMATED-THROUGHPUT.request, the STA may assume any value for the average MSDU size used in calculating the estimated throughput to be included in the corresponding access category in the EstimatedThroughputInbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm, but should use a value of 1500 octets.

 ESP STAs should determine values for EstimatedThroughputOutbound for each AC of a current or potential link with an STA using the equation found in V.7 (Calculating EstimatedThroughput).

-An ESP STA may include a Request element that includes the ESP element ID in transmitted Probe Requests.
+An ESP STA or a mesh STA may include a Request element that includes the ESP element ID in transmitted Probe Requests.

-An ESP STA that is an AP shall include the ESP element within Probe Response frames transmitted in response to a Probe Request frame which included a Request element that includes the ESP element ID.
+An ESP STA that is an AP or a mesh STA shall include the ESP element within Probe Response frames transmitted in response to a Probe Request frame which included a Request element that includes the ESP element ID.
 An ESP STA that is not an AP may include the ESP element within Probe Response frames transmitted in response to a Probe Request frame which included a Request element that includes the ESP element ID.
 An ESP STA may include the ESP element within Probe Response frames transmitted in response to a Probe Request frame which did not include a Request element, or included a Request element which did not include the ESP element ID..

-An ESP STA that is an AP shall include the ESP element within Beacon frames.
+An ESP STA that is an AP or a mesh STA shall include the ESP element within Beacon frames.
 An ESP STA that is not an AP may include the ESP element within Beacon frames.

 TGmc editor: add one row to the table of Beacon frame body components, Table 8-35 Beacon frame body, as shown: